EdgarQuinones/EdgarQuinones/README.md

 - [NCL CTF Competition](https://github.com/EdgarQuinones/NCL-CaptureTheFlag-Competition): Captain of 5 for a CTF Competition
 ### Experience
 - [OSEC](https://github.com/EdgarQuinones/Cybersecurity-Club-Projects-and-Achievements): University of North Florida's Osprey Security Club: Team Captain
+- [InfoSec Resources](https://github.com/EdgarQuinones/CyberSecurity-Resources): A comprehensive list that contains various resources I have contributed to in multiple areas of IT